Railgun-Community/poseidon-hash-wasm/README.md

 # Poseidon-hash in WASM

-Uses the Rust `dusk-poseidon` crate to implement a performant Poseidon hash function, available as WASM.
+Uses the Rust `rs-poseidon` crate to implement a performant Poseidon hash function, available as WASM.

 ## Contributing